ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 Several parties in the GNAP process are expected to persist data at least temporarily, if not semi-permanently, for the normal functioning of the system.
 If compromised, this could lead to exposure of sensitive information.
 This section documents the potentially sensitive information each party in GNAP is expected to store for normal operation.
 Naturally it is possible that any party is storing information for longer than technically necessary of the protocol mechanics (such as audit logs, etc).

-The authorization server is expected to store subject identifiers for user indefinitely, in order to be able to include them in the responses to clients.
+The authorization server is expected to store subject identifiers for users indefinitely, in order to be able to include them in the responses to clients.
 The authorization server is also expected to store client key identifiers associated with display information about the client such as its name and logo.

 The client is expected to store its client instance key indefinitely, in order to authenticate to the authorization server for the normal functioning of the GNAP flows.
 Additionally, the client will be temporarily storing artifacts issued by the authorization server during a flow, and these artifacts SHOULD be discarded by the client when the transaction is complete.